Pcap Sniffer

 Kernel buffer size

 Pcap (packet capture) kernel buffer size.
 Kernel buffer is a memory space allocated in the OS kernel to temporarily store packets that arrive on the network interface before they are handed over to an application.
+A value of 0 means that the system default is used, which could be different on Windows, Linux and Mac OS.

 0